pgxn/rfcs/text/0003-meta-spec-v2.md

 #### License Expression ####

-A *License Expression* is a [String](#string) that represents one or more licenses from the [SPDX License List] in a single value.
+A *License Expression* is a [String](#string) that represents one or more licenses from the [SPDX License List].
 The format is defined by [SPDX Standard License Expression].
 Examples:

 *   `PostgreSQL`
 *   `MIT`